 Construction started in November 1964 and took six weeks to complete.
 The electric wiring alone required hundreds of man-hours.
 All the instruments could be controlled from a single panel off-stage or individually by the actors.
 Miles of wiring were needed to connect everything.

-At the behest of “The Cage” director Robert Butler, the set was painted in bluish-grey colors.
+At the behest of “The Cage” director Robert Butler, the set was painted in bluish-grey.
 This was changed when “The Cage” was rejected by the studio but Roddenberry was asked to produce a second pilot.
 Contrasting blacks and reds were added to the railings, turbolift doors and navigation console.
-That color scheme would stay with Star Trek for all of its three seasons.
+That color scheme would remain for all of Star Trek’s three seasons.

-Franz Joseph’s Star Fleet Technical Manual (1975), now considered apocryphal, suggests that the bridge was rotated 36° port, which would have the turbolift shaft travel down the centerline of the saucer section.
-No reason was given as to why the bridge crew would be looking in another direction than the ship was traveling, although with artificial gravity limiting any sense of momentum and electronic displays instead of windows, there is no reason either why the crew should face directly forward.
+Franz Joseph’s Star Trek Star Fleet Technical Manual (1975), now considered apocryphal, suggests that the bridge was rotated 36° port to allow turbolifts to travel down the centerline of the saucer section.
+No reason was given as to why the bridge crew would be looking in another direction than the ship was traveling, although with artificial gravity limiting any sense of momentum, and electronic displays instead of windows, there is no reason either why the crew should face directly forward.